 From a Chinese Medicine perspective, each of us is born with a certain reproductive capacity and overall vitality.
 This is referred to as Jing or Essence.
 I like to think of Jing as our trust fund of vital energy that was bestowed on us at birth.
 Ideally, we aren't supposed to touch it, but throughout our lives our Jing is tapped for various reasons and naturally wanes over time.

 Women cash in some of this reproductive capacity with each child that we bear.
 When we over-work, mismanage stress, and eat nutrient-deficient diets, the depletion of Jing may present as depression, anxiety, adrenal fatigue, thyroid imbalance or other health issues.

-While breastfeeding can be a profound bonding experience, it can place nutritional and emotional demands a mother’s body that may contribute to overall depletion – especially in older moms.
+While breastfeeding can be a profound bonding experience, it can place nutritional and emotional demands on a mother's body that may contribute to overall depletion – especially in older moms.

 For women who want to have another child, it's especially important to conserve your reproductive energy – eat well, sleep well, and manage stress.
 In addition to good maternal care, proper spacing between siblings also goes a long way to preventing unnecessary Jing deficiency.

 If so, you may want to consider weaning your little one (and adding some extra self-care) before trying to conceive again.